-Never Lose a Document Again Having instant access to both paper and electronic documents and the explosion of data your company generates is key; and controlling who has secure access and the ability to notify your workforce of items requiring action can differentiate your business.
+Never Lose a Document Again Implementing a document management solution will ensure it.
+Having instant access to both paper and electronic documents and the explosion of data your company generates is key; and controlling who has secure access and the ability to notify your workforce of items requiring action can differentiate your business.
 Maintaining standards compliance and business continuity is essential in this atmosphere of communication convenience – the alternative is increased risk exposure.
 If yours is one of those companies that still have documents stored all over the place – on desktop computers, laptops, network drives, email, USB sticks and various consumer file sharing sites – you’re exposed!
 It’s practically impossible to get a 360° view of a customers’ information, collaboration is totally unmanageable.
 Failure to find critical documents (invoices, case files, contracts, reports etc.) quickly can impact audits and trigger lawsuits.
 Searching manually for content takes too long, and when the organization has multiple offices, the problem is compounded.
 Compliance penalties, proof of access to documents, costs of breached SLA’s can be punitive.

 Our EDMS (Electronic Document Management System MaxxVault) tracks, manages and stores digital documents (Microsoft Word or Excel, PDF etc.) and reduces paper capture, storage, indexing and retrieval of image file formats and can manage any type of file format that could be stored on the network.
 EDMS encompasses electronic documents, collaboration tools, security, workflow, and auditing capabilities.